 some are homogeneously high signal

 FLAIR: cysts which are of low signal on T2 will appear similar to attenuated CSF on FLAIR, and are thus difficult to appreciate 4

 Treatment and prognosis

-They tend to gradually increase in size over time and if resection is required, this can be performed via a transcallosal approach or more recently endoscopically or stereotactically.
+They tend to gradually increase in size over time and if resection is required, this can be performed via open microsurgical methods such as the transcortical or transcallosal approaches, or more recently endoscopically or stereotactically.